zenmumbler/promised-db/README.md

 You can request a list of databases, getting the `name` and `version` of each.
 This function is a promise-wrapped `indexedDB.databases()`.

-⚠️ This feature is not yet widely implemented. `listDatabases` will return a `DOMException` of type `NotSupportedError` when the feature is missing.
+⚠️ This feature is not yet widely implemented. `listDatabases` will reject with a `DOMException` of type `NotSupportedError` if the feature is missing.

 ```typescript
 import { listDatabases } from "promised-db";